apla/me.apla.cordova.app-preferences/README.md

 Why you should use this plugin?

  * Cordova + Promise interface out of the box
- * Supports many platforms (Android, iOS, Windows and local storage fallback)
+ * Supports many platforms (Android, iOS/macOS, Windows and local storage fallback)
  * Have tests
  * Supports simple and complex data structures
  * Supports removal of the keys
  * Have preference pane generator for application (for Android and iOS) and can show native preferences
- * (Alpha) preference change notification #37
+ * (Alpha) preference change notification [#37](https://github.com/apla/me.apla.cordova.app-preferences/issues/37)

 For Cordova 3+